-Mumcu, a reporter for Cumhuriyet, was killed by a car bomb while he was in his vehicle outside his home in Ankara.
-The murderer or murderers remain at large, but among groups that have claimed responsibility are the Islamic Liberation Organization, the Raiders of Islamic Great East, and Islamic Jihad.
-Mumcu, who reported on Islamic fundamentalism, drug and gun smuggling, and the Kurdish separatist movement, among other subjects, was a staunch supporter of the secular principles of Kemal Ataturk, the founder of modern Turkey.
-Before his death, Mumcu had been researching the alleged connection between the Kurdistan Workers Party (PKK), a separatist rebel group in Turkey, and Turkish intelligence.
-He had reportedly received numerous death threats.
+Mumcu, whose coverage included Islamic fundamentalism, drug and gun smuggling, and the Kurdish separatist movement, was a staunch supporter of Kemal Atatürk, the founder of modern Turkey; before his death, Mumcu had been researching the alleged connection between the Kurdistan Workers Party (PKK), a separatist rebel group in Turkey, and Turkey’s National Intelligence Organization (MİT).
+He had received numerous death threats, according to media reports.

 Several Islamic groups initially claimed responsibility for Mumcu’s death, including the Islamic Liberation Organization, Raiders of Islamic Great East, and Islamic Jihad, according to media reports.

 In July 2000, Turkish police found a sketch of Mumcu’s house during a raid on an outlawed pro-Iran Islamist organization Tevhid Selam in Istanbul, according to media reports.
 That led to a trial on Mumcu’s death and two other assassinations, with 17 defendants, according to reports, which said the court found that Ferhan Özmen prepared the bomb that killed Mumcu, and Oğuz Demir placed it in his car, while Necdet Yüksel served as a lookout; it sentenced Özmen and Demir to life in prison without parole.